 The American Marketing Association (AMA) is a professional association for individuals involved in the study of marketing worldwide.
 It will give students a better understanding of the vast amount of careers in the marketing subfields.
 It will be a source that members can go to for information/resources, education/training and professional networking.
 AMA members are connected to a network of experienced marketers nearly 40,000 strong and include leading marketing academics, researchers and practitioners from every industry.

 Beta Alpha Psi is a national honors organization for financial information professionals, which includes Accounting, Information Systems, and Finance majors.
 As a premiere professional business and financial information organization, Beta Alpha Psi recognizes academic excellence and complements members’ formal education by providing interaction and networking among students, faculty, and professionals.
 Our aim is to interact with, and learn from, professionals throughout the year, commit our time to service in the community, and enjoy each other’s company through social events and networking opportunities.
 View a photo of founding members at the Induction Ceremony on February 16, 2008.

-The Collegiate Chamber is a network of emerging business leaders seeking to expand their education and workforce opportunities through activities that support the objectives of the Mercer Regional chamber of commerce, provide real world business experiences and ultimately, create and sustain a superior pool of talent in the Mercer region.
-Collegiate Chamber members accomplish this by participating in mutually beneficial MRCC projects, activities, events and goals; building and strengthening relationships between commerce, colleges and the community; promulgating and taking advantage of local job, internship and career opportunities, creating Collegiate Chamber programs and events; and providing a voice for business and economic issues facing local college students.
+The Collegiate Chamber is a network of emerging business leaders seeking to expand their education and workforce opportunities through activities that support the objectives of the MidJersey Chamber of Commerce, provide real world business experiences and ultimately, create and sustain a superior pool of talent in the region.
+Collegiate Chamber members accomplish this by participating in mutually beneficial Chamber projects, activities, events and goals; building and strengthening relationships between commerce, colleges and the community; promulgating and taking advantage of local job, internship and career opportunities, creating Collegiate Chamber programs and events; and providing a voice for business and economic issues facing local college students.